himanshubudak/etcd/hack/benchmark/etcd_load/README.md

 	config file that must be input using the -c flag
 	To know more about the flags :: do -- go run etcd_load.go -h

-You can find runtime details in the log file.
+You can find more runtime details in the log file.
-On the commandline the output looks like :
+The commandline the report looks like :
 **********************************************************************
 	Summary:
 	  Total:	2.8454 secs.